-The Board of Zoning Appeals may approve, approve with conditions or deny Case BZA-05-22-00587 [Variance request to site the parking spaces in front of the principal building for proposed vehicle sales use at 3140 Marginal Road (TMS # 307-09-00-054) in the St. Andrews Area of Charleston County] based on the BZA's "Findings of Fact", unless additional information is deemed necessary to make an informed decision.
+The Board of Zoning Appeals may approve, approve with conditions or deny Case BZA-05-22-00589 [Variance request from various required Architectural Design Guidelines at 3140 Marginal Road (TMS # 307-09-00-054) in the St. Andrews Area of Charleston County] based on the BZA's "Findings of Fact", unless additional information is deemed necessary to make an informed decision.
 In the event the BZA decides to approve the application, Staff recommends the following conditions: